 Food trucks every night!

-The Spiegelgarden (One Fringe Place - Corner of Gibbs & Main Streets) for the entire Fringe; Parcel 5 (next to 1 East Ave) on Friday, Sept.
-15 and Saturday, Sept.
-16; and Gibbs Street, which will be closed to traffic on Friday, Sept.
+These are the main Outdoor Venues: The Spiegelgarden (One Fringe Place - Corner of Gibbs & Main Streets) for the entire Fringe; Parcel 5 (next to One East Ave) on Friday, Sept.
+15 , Saturday, Sept.
+16, Friday, Sept.
 22 and Saturday, Sept.
-23, are the main Outdoor Venues.
+23; and Dr. Martin Luther King, Jr. Park on Saturday, Sept.
+23 during the day.
 See the map for details.

 Hotels & Lodging